mwbowers/mwbowers.github.io/examples/sunfarm/sunfarm.md

 9. [Replacing Promptable fields by clickable icon](./enhance-prompts-clickable-icon.html) : Legacy IBM i Applications followed the IBM command User interface where `F4` function key is mostly reserved to prompt for the values by showing an overlayed window.
 Instead of showing `(F4)` label by the input field, a clickable icon enhances the usability of promptable fields.

 10. [Replacing numeric Data points with a Chart](./enhance-replace-data-with-chart.html) : A picture is worth one thousand words.
-Instead of showing total sales figures on a given year, we will show a line Chart.
+Instead of showing total sales figures on a given year, we will show a Bar Chart.

 ## Main Screen